Postcolonial feminism: Theory

 Postcolonial feminism is a relatively new stream of thought, developing primarily out of the work of the postcolonial theorists who concern themselves with evaluating how different colonial and imperial relations throughout the nineteenth century have impacted the way particular cultures view themselves.
 This particular strain of feminism promotes a wider viewpoint of the complex layers of oppression that exist within any given society.
+Scholars such as C. Sarah Soh have examined how colonial and postcolonial structures shaped gendered experiences and their representation in national memory.

 Postcolonial feminism began simply as a critique of both Western feminism and postcolonial theory, but later became a burgeoning method of analysis to address key issues within both fields.
 Unlike mainstream postcolonial theory, which focuses on the lingering impacts that colonialism has had on the current economic and political institutions of countries, postcolonial feminist theorists are interested in analyzing why postcolonial theory fails to address issues of gender.
 Postcolonial feminism also seeks to illuminate the tendency of Western feminist thought to apply its claims to women around the world because the scope of feminist theory is limited.
 In this way, postcolonial feminism attempts to account for perceived weaknesses within both postcolonial theory and within Western feminism.
 The concept of colonization occupies many different spaces within postcolonial feminist theory; it can refer to the literal act of acquiring lands or to forms of social, discursive, political, and economic enslavement in a society.